Pnwcomputers/DeployWorkstation/README.md

 ![GitHub issues](https://img.shields.io/github/issues/Pnwcomputers/DeployWorkstation)
 ![GitHub license](https://img.shields.io/github/license/Pnwcomputers/DeployWorkstation)

-**🎯 Transform your Windows deployment process from hours to minutes — and keep it current with every re-run.**
+**🎯 Transform your Windows deployment process from hours to minutes, and keep it current with every re-run.**

 Built with ❤️ for efficiency, reliability, and zero-touch automation.